PhilippRieth/Invoke-WebExfiltration/README.md

 - Gzip compression
   - After encryption the binary data is compressed via Gzip.
-  - It's quick for not too large files and reduces the size by a good few percent
+  - Compression is fast for not too large files and reduces the size by a good few percent

+- Base64 encoding
+  - The encrypted, compress binary data is base64 encoded for transfer via HTTP(s) POST request

 - No password protection for file upload
-  - The server will only accept data from POST requests which it can successfully decrypt.
+  - The server will only accept data from POST requests from which it can which can successfully decrypt the cipher text.
   - It tests that first on the file name.
   - If the content can't be decrypted the file name the file binary will be ignored and is discarded.
   - I kind of see that as a password protection 'light' for the file upload to prevent unwanted uploads from 3rd parties.

 - Loot folder structure
   - The tool keeps the identical folder structure as it exists on the client
+  - The folder will loots dir for the device will be named after the connection IP_HOSTNAME_WINDOWS-VERSION_USERNAME

 - No direct proxy support
   - The tools has no direct proxy support as there are too many scenarios
-  - This should rather be setup in the current PowerShell session.
+  - THe proxy enviroument should rather be setup in the current PowerShell session.
   - See examples on how to do that

 # ToDo:
 - I'm unhappy with the way SSL/HTTPS is done.
 Needs improvement
 - Add some sort of file upload restriction (Basic Auth?)

 # Limitations
 - Large files (100MB) should be split into chunks and then exfiltrated (see examples)
+- It works, but takes ages.
+- Furthermore the whole file needs to be kept im memory by the server

 # Help